 Lifesling: two versions of the Lifesling are currently available.
 They’re the world’s most popular overboard rescue gear, and are regarded by experts as the most effective.
 Test results confirm this, including a major 2005 test co-sponsored by West Marine.
 Lifesling choices: the upgraded original called the Lifesling2 for recreational boaters and the larger Lifesling3 for bigger recreational and commercial vessels.
 They combine the benefits of all the above throwable products, and also function as lifting slings to hoist the victim onboard.

 With 125' or 150' retrieving lines, Lifeslings allow you to maneuver in a circle around the victim and tow the device and line directly to the crewmember, so they do not need to swim after it (tests showed that fully-clothed victims quickly become dangerously tired from swimming even a short distance).
 Once contact is achieved you just haul the person hand-over-hand to your vessel, avoiding danger from a spinning propeller.
-To download the still-relevant 2006 Final Report from the Crew Overboard test, written by noted author John Rousmaniere, go to the Safety section of our West Advisor Articles page.
+To download the still-relevant 2006 Final Report from the Crew Overboard test, written by noted author John Rousmaniere, see below.
 It provides an impartial evaluation of rescue maneuvers, signaling devices as well as a wide range of equipment.

 Hypothermia, the abnormal loss of body heat to the environment, occurs rapidly in water, which absorbs heat about 25 times faster than air of an equivalent temperature.
 Hypothermia causes loss of motor skills, judgment and consciousness, and eventually results in death.
 While water less than 60° acts more quickly than warm water, hypothermia can be a threat in waters as warm as 85°F. Many COB techniques fail to account for the fact that victims rapidly lose the ability to rescue themselves as hypothermia progresses.
 Even strong swimmers and individuals trained in survival methods gradually lose their ability to swim, think, use ladders, communicate, tie knots or hang on.